CEO/CoFounder and Marketing Director

 Erik is a former NASA contracter who worked on the Space Shuttle program at the Dryden EAFB in the Mojave High Desert.
 He works on mechanical fabrication, welding, and composite manufacture at IOS.

 Ian recieved his B.S. in aerospace engineering and astronautics from Embry-Riddle Aeronautical University in Florida.
-He focuses on the design and manufacture of the NEPTUNE Building Block and launch software development.
+He focuses on the design and manufacture of the NEPTUNE subsystems and launch software development.

 Lead Astrionics and Satellite Engineer